topos-protocol/local-erc20-messaging-infra/README.md

 docker compose down -v
 ```

+*Note*: The `-v` flag is important here to ensure that we clean up storage in between runs.

 ## Run

 If you have a partial or complete existing run, it's recommended to shut down the whole stack (see [Stop](#stop)) before re-running it.

+For convenience we have included a `.env.secrets` file with example keys and other info.
+When starting the stack locally, make sure you `source ./.env.secrets`.

 To run the whole stack: